Aliso Niguel High School

 Aliso Niguel High School (ANHS), which is part of the Capistrano Unified School District, is located in the city of Aliso Viejo, California.
 Most of its students reside in the communities of Aliso Viejo and Laguna Niguel.
 The school is a California Distinguished School, a National Blue Ribbon School, and a New American High School.
-Aliso Niguel was ranked as number 252 in Newsweek's 2016 list of the top 500 high schools in the nation.

 History

 Opening its doors in 1993 with a student body of 1600, ANHS became the fourth high school in the Capistrano Unified School District.
-With the implementation of Digital High School grant in 2000, Aliso Niguel High School invested over $1 million in new technology and related instruction.
-Additionally, all teachers have e-mail addresses and web sites for swift communication with parents.
-Organized parent involvement takes the form of an active PTSA and a wide range of parent booster organizations.

 In 1996, Aliso Niguel was selected as a California Distinguished School, the youngest school ever to be recognized as such by the State Department of Education.
 In 2000, Aliso Niguel High School received national recognition as a Blue Ribbon School and New American High School.
 In 2004, The Western Association of Schools and Colleges granted Aliso Niguel a six-year term of accreditation, which it renewed for an additional six-year period in 2010, and again in 2016.
-In 2020, the school was again recognized as a California Distinguished School.